Xiaomi Redmi Note 5 Pro review, price and specs on Revu Philippines

 Richmond Tan

 Contributor: Richmond Tan is a mechanical engineer and an MBA degree holder.
 His passion is to review whatever Xiaomi releases.
-You can see him unboxing at different coffee shops whenever there is a new Mi product.
+You can see him unboxing at different coffee shops whenever there is a new Xiaomi product.
 He has held every Mi smartphone since the Xiaomi Mi 3.